-We have no long-term debt, and as of September 30, 2003, we had contractual obligations related to operating leases as follows (in thousands):
+We have no long-term debt, and as of January 2004, we had contractual obligations related to operating leases as follows (in thousands):

-Payments Due by Period

-Total Less than 1 year 1-3 years 4-5 years After 5 years
+Payments Due by Period Total Less than 1 year 1-3 years 4-5 years After 5 years Operating leases \$7,690 \$710 \$1,435 \$1,474 \$4,071

-Operating leases \$2,236 \$160 \$1,422 \$643

-Our long term commitments under operating leases shown above consist of payments relating to our real estate lease in Berkeley, California, expiring in May 2008, and our lease in Emeryville, California, expiring in March 2004.
+Our long term commitments under operating leases shown above consist of payments relating to our real estate leases in Berkeley, California, expiring in May 2008 and March 2014, respectively, and our lease in Emeryville, California, expiring in March 2004.

-The Company is obligated to make a one-time payment to the University of California upon the closing of the Company's initial public offering of approximately \$.
+The Company is obligated to make a one-time payment to the University of California upon the closing of the Company's initial public offering of \$125,000.

-We believe our existing cash, cash equivalents and marketable securities, together with the estimated net proceeds of this offering, will be sufficient to meet our anticipated cash requirements for at least the next 24 months.
-Because of the significant time it will take for any of our product candidates to complete the clinical trials process, be approved by regulatory authorities and successfully commercialized, we will require substantial additional capital resources.
+We believe our existing cash, cash equivalents and marketable securities, together with the estimated net proceeds of this offering, will be sufficient to meet our anticipated cash requirements for at least the next 36 months.
+Because of the significant time it will take for any of our product candidates to complete the clinical trials process, be approved by regulatory authorities and successfully commercialized, we may require substantial additional capital resources.
 We may raise additional funds through public or private equity offerings, debt financings, capital lease transactions, corporate collaborations or other means.
 We may attempt to raise additional capital due to favorable market conditions or strategic considerations even if we have sufficient funds for planned operations.
 To the extent that we raise additional funds by issuing equity securities, our stockholders will experience dilution, and debt financings, if available, may involve restrictive covenants or may otherwise constrain our financial flexibility.
 To the extent that we raise additional funds through collaborative arrangements, it may be necessary to relinquish some rights to our technologies or grant licenses on terms that are not favorable to us.
 In addition, payments made by potential collaborators, government agencies and other licensors generally will depend upon our achievement of negotiated development and regulatory milestones.
 Failure to achieve these milestones may significantly harm our future capital position.